 This is comforting because I was one of those who had a scarcity mentality.
 I thought that I will have less when I tithe.
 I guess I did not fully understand how good God is.
 My focus is the little I had in my hand and not on the fullness in God’s hand.

-Benefit 5 – Tithe to remind ourselves Jesus is our overflowing blessing
+Benefit 5 – Tithing to remind ourselves Jesus is our overflowing blessing

 In verse 10 of Malachi 3, God made a promise.
 Tithe and break the curse.
 He promised to “open for you the windows of heaven and pour out for you a blessing until it overflows.

 I used to interpret this passage as God promising overflowing blessings but Shane, a visitor left a comment correcting that.
 The blessing is singular.

-What is this blessing?
+What is this singular blessing then?
 Shane argued that the tithe is an OT type for Jesus.
 What a powerful revelation.
 Jesus is God’s overflowing blessing.

 Jesus Christ came and broke the curse.
 I find this passage very touching.
-God speaking to a recalcitrant group of people who did not obey Him.
+God is speaking to a recalcitrant group of people who did not obey Him.
 Yet, he promised to pour out Jesus.
-God know these people disobey Him because they did not have the revelation that Jesus is God’s overflowing blessing.
+God know these people disobey Him because they did not have the revelation that Jesus is His overflowing blessing.
 We cannot outgive God.

 This is bigger than my salary.
 I have received much more.
 Much much more.
 What is a tenth when I have Jesus.

 In Hebrews 7, Apostle Paul recounted and interpreted the first tithe by Abraham to Melchizedek.

 7 For this Melchisedec, king of Salem, priest of the most high God, who met Abraham returning from the slaughter of the kings, and blessed him; 2 To whom also Abraham gave a tenth part of all; first being by interpretation King of righteousness, and after that also King of Salem, which is, King of peace; 3 Without father, without mother, without descent, having neither beginning of days, nor end of life; but made like unto the Son of God; abideth a priest continually.